 As a result of treating certain intersegment transactions as transactions with external parties, the Company includes an Intersegment Eliminations category to reconcile the business segment results to the Company's consolidated results.
 Income before taxes in Intersegment Eliminations primarily represents the effect of timing differences associated with the revenue and expense recognition of commissions paid by Asset Management to the Global Wealth Management Group associated with sales of certain products and the related compensation costs paid to the Global Wealth Management Group's global representatives.
-Income before taxes recorded in Intersegment Eliminations was \$4 million in the quarter ended February 29, 2008 and \$6 million in the quarter ended February 28, 2007.
+Income before taxes recorded in Intersegment Eliminations was \$5 million and \$7 million in the quarters ended May 31, 2008 and 2007, respectively, and \$9 million and \$13 million in the six month periods ended May 31, 2008 and 2007, respectively.